xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/viewing_vendor_statistics.md

      *   Vendor earnings: How much money the vendor has earned on this sale.
      *   Paid to vendor: How much money has been paid out to the vendor.

+To find specific transactions in the Transactions history, the store administrator can filter the transaction list by specifying a date range, a vendor profile and/or a portion of transaction description.